NickHurst/MovieBarcodeCreator/README.md

 You can set FFMPEG's frame rate with this.
 Default is 1/24.
 Keep in mind, the higher you set the framerate, the more frames are going to be generated and the longer the process will take.

+####-ss, --start START

+You can set the point you want ffmpeg to start cutting the video into frames.
+Format: 01:08:45.000 or 109 (seconds).

+####-d, --duration DURATION

+You can set how long you want ffmpeg to cut the video into frames.
+Format: 01:08:45.000 or 109 (seconds).

+####-en, --end END

+You can set the point you want ffmpeg to stop cutting the video into frames.
+Format: 01:08:45.000 or 109 (seconds).

 ####-t, --threads THREADS

 You can set the amount of threads python will use when generating the colors for the barcode.
 Default is 8.